repub/DLC_statistical_guides/docs/Info/common-R-packages.md

 formatting tables into LaTeX and HTML
 </td>
 <td>
-<code>xtable</code> - convert an R object into an xtable object that can
+<code>xtable()</code> - convert an R object into an xtable object that
-be printed as LaTeX or HTML
+can be printed as LaTeX or HTML.
 </td>
 </tr>
 <tr>